 Technical and financial barriers to the implementation of regulations at local level

 Locally, respondents stressed the technical and financial barriers to implementing the new regulations.
 First, in some areas, there were not enough certified veterinarians for the number of farmers, especially given the large number of small-scale farms.
-Thus, due to a shortage of qualified veterinarians, systematic prescriptions for the purchase of AB would be impossible to implement.
+Thus, due to a shortage of qualified veterinarians, systematic prescriptions for the purchase of antibiotics would be impossible to implement.

 “In some remote areas, people do not have advanced training; this includes veterinarians who do not have practice certificates as they have very little work, with only a few small-scale livestock farms.”
 (IW23, local veterinary service)

+Companies and agencies expressed that small-scale farms lacked adequate biosecurity measures (poor farming management and housing conditions), leading to a high disease incidence and explaining high antibiotic usage in prevention.
+This was exacerbated by the tropical weather in Vietnam characterized by high temperature, humidity and frequent changes in forecast that increase the infectious pressure.
+One farmer also mentioned weather change without mentioning biosecurity.
+A foreign partner also stressed the lack of farming practice expertise of farmers (related to intermittent production) that should be better trained by agencies.

+“The germs are abundant, the density of farming is thick, the climatic conditions are favorable for bacteria to grow, so they meet the pressure of disease.”
+(IW7, distributor)

-Small-scale farms lacked both alternatives to antibiotics and adequate biosecurity measures, leading to a high disease incidence.
-This justified the preventive use of antibiotics, whose usage is also recommended by drug sellers.
-This was exacerbated by the forecast in Vietnam, with frequent changes in weather.
-Advice on biosecurity was perceived as scarce, as farms were rarely visited by veterinarians.
-Biosecurity was also not considered a priority by farmers.
-Alternative products were perceived as more expensive than antibiotics and available in inappropriate packaging.
-Moreover, they were usually not approached by an alternative company, as stated by one representative of this actor category.
+Alternative products were perceived as more expensive than antibiotics and available in inappropriate packaging by farmers and other drug sellers.
+Moreover, small farmers were usually not approached by an alternative company, as stated by one representative of this actor category.
 Large-scale farms had easier access to alternatives because alternative medicine companies provided free trials and technical advice.
 However, some farmers and drug sellers reported using garlic, herbs, or vitamins on a regular basis.
-University research was also underway in one of the study districts on the use of herbs to improve disease treatment and meat quality.
+University research was also underway in one of the studied districts on the use of herbs to improve disease treatment and meat quality.

 Informal distribution channels

 The informal market was perceived as a barrier to the implementation of new regulations.
 Indeed, unlicensed products from Vietnam were imported across the Chinese border and then sold over to agencies via the internet or distributors.
 The government lacked capacity to control this illegal flow of antibiotics as informal vendors were perceived to be powerful, while the business generated a lot of money.
-As a result, most shops sold low-quality (diluted) drugs and banned substances.
+As a result, some shops sold low-quality (diluted) drugs and banned substances.

 “Counterfeit drugs with less than 70% content are common in Vietnam.
 This affects vets making prescriptions.
 Drugs are used according to instructions and are found to be inefficient, so they need to double the amount of drugs, which creates antibiotic resistance.”
 (IW4, local veterinary service)